kboko/KPseudoThreads/README.md

         # now we start the loop here
         something.threads_run();

+The same code, but without inheritance:

+        from kpseudothreads import KPseudoThreads
+        # create threads object
+        threads =  KPseudoThreads("Thread")
+        # hook function that is executed
+        def timer_fire(thr, arg):
+            print("Thread Fired")

+        # we register one timer thread with name Timer_1, executed after 2000 ms. Hook function is timer_fire() and no arguments are suppled
+        threads.add_timer_thread("Timer_1", 2000, timer_fire, None)

+        # now we start the loop here
+        threads.threads_run();

 ### Read/Write Threads:
 This example starts 2 Threads - read and write.